ctfer-io/ctfd-chall-manager/README.md

 | Instances| This is a copy of Scenario for the Source that make the request                             |
 | Mana     | This is the "money" to regulate the Instance's deployment                                   |

+Shoutout to [ctfd-whale](https://github.com/frankli0324/CTFd-Whale) which helped us a lot to create this plugin